Trump will lead task force preparing for 2026 World Cup

 Preparations are ramping up across the continent alongside tensions between the United States and its neighbors as Trump has repeatedly threatened to impose tariffs before backing off, spooking markets and leading to fears of a trade war and economic downturn.
 He also speaks pejoratively of Canadian Prime Minister Justin Trudeau and muses about Canada becoming a U.S. state, which has boosted national pride north of the border.

-For 2026, the World Cup will expand to 48 teams playing 104 matches across three nations, the first time the tournament will be split between countries.
+For 2026, the World Cup will expand to 48 teams playing 104 matches, the first time that the tournament will be played across three countries.
 Seventy-eight of 104 matches will be played in the U.S., with 13 games each in Mexico and Canada, and as many as six matches a day.
 The final will be played July 19 at MetLife Stadium in New Jersey.

 FIFA President Gianni Infantino said the task force will ensure that each of the visitors who will travel from around the world “feels safe, feels happy and feels that we are doing something special.”

-Note: This story has been corrected to reflect that the 2026 World Cup will be the first to be played across three countries.